Faylixe/option/README.md

 ## Basic usage

-Considering a Java command line application that could have a boolean flag settled and take a String parameter :
+Considering a Java command line application that could have a boolean flag settled and take a String parameter, using Option, such task is easy :

 ```java
 public class App extends OptionableApplication {